hillmclean/project-4/README.md

 ## Technolgy Used
 In this repo, you will find the following files:

-HTML/PHP
+ - HTML/PHP
-CSS/Sass
+ - CSS/Sass
-JavaScript
+ - JavaScript
-JSON
+ - JSON
-Node Modules
+ - Node Modules
-WordPress Plugins
+ - WordPress Plugins:
     - Business Hours Widget
     - Contact Form
     - Contact Info Widget
     - Inhabitent Functionality Plugin
     - Social Info Widget

 ## Personal Learnings
 In the making of this project, I have started to learn the following: